 You want to earn 5 percent back in popular spending categories

 The Discover it® Cash Back grants 5 percent back in different bonus categories each quarter after activation, up to a cap of $1,500 (then 1 percent), and 1 percent back on all other non-category purchases.
-While the Discover cash back calendar can be different from one month to the next, categories commonly include options like gas, grocery stores, digital wallets and Amazon.com
+While the Discover cash back calendar can be different from one month to the next, categories could include options like gas, grocery stores, and digital wallets.

 You want flexibility when it comes to redemptions